 The AOTA Fieldwork Performance Evaluation will be used to assess the OT student's Level II (A and B) Fieldwork performance at the halfway point and upon completion of the fieldworks.
 Fieldwork educators will be provided written materials and structure to guide suggested routine formative assessment during Level II (A and B) fieldworks.
-Evaluation materials must be returned to the AFWC by the student or Fieldwork Educator via mail within a week after the completion of a fieldwork rotation, or sooner.
+Evaluation materials must be returned to the AFWC by the student or Fieldwork Educator.
 All course related assignments and materials must be submitted by the student within a week after the completion of a rotation.
 Please see the syllabi for instruction regarding these courses.